- Vegan cheese: The 10 best dairy-free cheese alternatives

 6. Vegan parmesan cheese

 Nutritional yeast flakes are the standard go-to replacement for those on a plant-based diet when they would otherwise reach for the parmesan.
 If you’re not familiar with nutritional yeast, it sounds like a very odd thing to sprinkle on food, but its sharp, intense taste has a distinct and very satisfying cheesiness (although the yeast culture is deactivated so it can’t be used to culture or leaven food).
 It is a significant source of some B-complex vitamins, contains trace amounts of several other vitamins and minerals, and is sometimes fortified with vitamin B12.
-This simple recipe from Minimalist Baker includes the addition of ground cashew nuts which add a little more substance and flavour, taking the yeast flakes that much closer to parmesan.
+This simple recipe includes the addition of ground cashew nuts which add a little more substance and flavour, taking the yeast flakes that much closer to parmesan.
 It’s perfect on top of pastas, pizza, soups, and anywhere you’d usually use parmesan – and also delicious by the spoonful!

 7. Vegan feta